kw7oe/kw7oe.github.io/content/posts/deploying-elixir-phoenix-release-to-production.md

 application until there is no error faced or ensure that the application is stopped before we run the start command.

-### Replacing old release with new release will `bin/app` command not working expectedly
+## Replacing old release with new release will cause `bin/app` command not working expectedly
 That's not the only thing we need to overcome.
-Another tricky one would be, if we were extract our new release tarball, which then replace our old release, `bin/app stop` would not work as expected.
+Another tricky one would be, if we were extract our new release tarball, which then replace our old release, `bin/app stop` would not work as expected at the time of writing (11th July, 2020).
 You'll get the following error
 instead:

 ```